Industrial Painting and Coating

 One particularly important question is around the type of paint, coating or sealing products used.
 For example, self-cleaning or low maintenance coatings can lower the frequency which you need to pressure wash your building in the future.
 These hydrophobic coatings shed water; the dirt sticks to the water keeping the painted surface virtually dirt free.

-Best practice calls for using top of the line paint and coating material, with a minimum of a twenty year warranty.
+Best practice calls for using top of the line paint and coating material, with a minimum of a twenty-year warranty.
 When completing projects like this the largest expense is labor.
-With that in mind, it’s best to choose a package of products that have a 20 year warranty.
+With that in mind, it’s best to choose a package of products that have a 20-year warranty.

 In order for material warranties to be honored, building owners must clean the building annually and inspect the waterproofing system for failures.
 Catching the small failures early minimizes water intrusion issues.

 Another warranty concern that we keep in mind during a project or during an annual inspection is the trees and landscaping around the building.
-Buildings should be free and clear of landscaping intrusions at all time, such as a tree branch leaning close to the building.
+Buildings should be free and clear of landscaping intrusions at all times, such as a tree branch leaning close to the building.
 Failure to ensure landscaping is kept at least 10 feet from the building surface can result in a voided warranty, because this can cause the waterproofing and coatings to fail.

 Another important detail is the relationship between the paint and the waterproofing method used.
 In general, paint is designed to coat and protect surfaces, and give it aesthetic appeal.